Tudor0404/easythread/docs/pages/evaluation.rst

       - Yes
     * - 9
       - **The website should work well on touch based devices.**
-      - Nearly - tooltips do not work properly
+      - Yes
     * - 10
-      - Tooltips should be shown on some elements, such as buttons after hovering over them after a short while, to show a descriptive message about what the element does.
+      - **Tooltips should be shown on some elements, such as buttons after hovering over them after a short while, to show a descriptive message about what the element does.**
       - Yes

 .. list-table:: Conversion Algorithm Objective Outcomes